NgTruong624/NgTruong624.github.io/README.md

-# This landing page in use to introduce myself
+# This landing page is for introducing myself